-Dover AFB takes a Pause For Race Relations
+Dover AFB takes a pause for race relations

 |0

-This work, Dover AFB takes a Pause For Race Relations [Image 8 of 8], by A1C Stephani Barge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dover AFB takes a pause for race relations, by A1C Faith Schaefer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT